wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 ## Common procedures

 The WHEP Resource COULD require a live publishing to be happening in order to allow a WHEP Players to start viewing a stream.
-In that case, the WHEP Resource SHALL return a 409 Conflict response to the POST request issued by the WHEP Client with a Retry-After header indicating the number of seconds before sending a new request.
+In that case, the WHEP Resource SHALL return a "409 Conflict" response to the POST request issued by the WHEP Client with a Retry-After header indicating the number of seconds before sending a new request.
-WHEP Players MAY periodically try to connect to the WHEP Resource with exponential backoff period with an initial value of the Retry-After header value in the 409 Conflict response.
+WHEP Players MAY periodically try to connect to the WHEP Resource with exponential backoff period with an initial value of the Retry-After header value in the "409 Conflict" response.

 Once a session is set up, ICE consent freshness {{!RFC7675}} will be used to detect abrupt disconnection and DTLS teardown for session termination by either side.